laravel/docs/contributions.md

 **Major** new features or features with breaking changes should always be sent to the `master` branch, which contains the upcoming release.

-If you are unsure if your feature qualifies as a major or minor, you can [review supported Laravel versions here](/docs/{{version}}/releases#support-policy).

 <a name="compiled-assets"></a>
 ## Compiled Assets